ibiyemisi64/SENSE/docs/Server-VM-Setup.md

 ```

 **Quick Tips**
-- You can switch to the server user by running the command `su - server`.
+- You can switch to the server user by running the command `su - server` and type in the server user's password.